 There are two types of recipe creation that you might be asked to do.
 The first is espresso/filter recipe creation.
 This is where you decide the brew time, temperature, grind setting, and more of a new coffee.

 You may also need to troubleshoot bad coffee.
 Why is the batch brew coming out so oily?
 Why is the espresso lacking body?
 (Oh, and if you’re thinking of troubleshooting espresso by the crema, forget that now – some coffees just won’t create crema.)

 This type of recipe creation and troubleshooting requires a solid understanding of extraction, patience, and plenty of experience.
-But as you grow as a barista, you will find yourself becoming more confident in your abilities.
+But as you get better at it, you will find yourself becoming more confident in your knowledge of barista techniques.

 The second type of recipe creation is signature beverages/mocktails.
 Some specialty shops will only serve the traditional coffees: black, latte, cappuccino, etc. Others will experiment with syrups, spices, and flowers to create unique drinks that can attract more clients.
 This requires an understanding of flavour combinations, aroma, texture, and more – and it’s something that usually only comes with experimentation and practice.

 “Puff The Magic Dragon”, a signature beverage at Crique Coffee Roasters in Tulsa, Oklahoma.
 Credit: Crique Coffee Roasters

 You may be surprised to hear cleaning described as an important barista technique, but good hygiene is essential for any coffee shop – and cleaning is often undervalued and underestimated.